DUMMERSTON -- Southeast Vermont Learning Collaborative serves teachers from 72 schools in 12 supervisory unions.

 But state officials decided to sell the property due to concerns about long-term maintenance costs, Smith said.
 The state eventually sold the building directly to the learning collaborative in 2011 for about $45,000.

 The collaborative applied for exemption from property taxes.
-But Dummerston's board of listers --
+But Dummerston's board of listers -- citing advice from the town's attorney, the Vermont League of Cities and Towns and the state Department of Property Valuation and Review -- denied that request in July.

 A few months later, with the matter having come before the Selectboard, town attorney Bob Fisher wrote that "criteria in addition to an organization's nonprofit status must be met in order to claim exemption from town property taxes."